 While we all want consistently positive super returns over the years, the reality is, super returns are like any investment in that they can go down as well as up.
 If you want to find out more about what type of investor you are, use our Risk Profile calculator to determine your appetite for risk, check out historical returns and read the pros and cons of switching.

-*The fees stated for 2015–16 are estimated third-party investment management fees (including performance fees), based on our current asset allocation and the investment managers who currently manage money for that investment option.
+*The fees stated for 2016–17 are estimated third-party investment management fees (including performance fees), based on our current asset allocation and the investment managers who currently manage money for that investment option.
 The fees stated are therefore predictive and may differ materially from the fees actually incurred.
-The actual investment management fees are calculated at the end of each year when returns for the year are known.
+The actual investment management fees are calculated at the end of each year when returns for the full year are known.
 These are published in the annual report.
 There is an additional investment fee of 0.02% p.a to cover the costs associated with investing your money.